LearnersGuild/guide/Game_Manual/Stats.md

 At the end of every project, the data gathered in the retrospectives are used to calculate and update your player stats, as well as the stats for the project itself.

-In order to earn stats from a project, _every member of the team must have completed the project retrospective_.
-Stats can only be calculated and awarded from a project once all retros have been submitted.
+In order to earn stats from a project, _every member of the team must have completed the project retrospective, and one external project review should be done_.

-Other stats, like average project completion, will change over time as more reviews are submitted.

 ## Hours Contributed

 The number of hours you contributed is computed by taking the expected hours for a project (typically 38, but perhaps fewer if the week includes any holidays) and subtracting from that number the number of "personal time off" hours you took while working on that project.

-Note that, within the context of the game, it's not possible for a player to contribute _more_ hours than the number of expected hours for the project.
-This is by design, since we don't want the game to be unfairly balanced toward people who have fewer outside obligations.
+_Note: It's not possible for a player to contribute more hours than the number of expected hours for the project.
+This is by design, since we don't want the game to be unfairly balanced toward people who have fewer outside obligations._

 ## Project Contribution